 Before ordering the cake or creating the menu, kick off your baby shower planning with organizing the invites!
 Baby showers are a sweet and memorable occasion for the mom-to-be and she’ll want all of her loved ones in attendance.
 When it comes to inviting guests, always take the time to plan out when to send custom baby shower invitations so all of your attendees have ample time to RSVP.
 We have you covered with mailing time frames and tips below for all of your shower needs.
+In addition explore our wide variety of baby shower gifts to include in your baby shower shopping list.

 When to Throw a Baby Shower?